michaelusner/Home-Device-Controller/README.md

 This is the first attempt at using node.js as a controller for my home automation.
-I started with a simple function to connect to the Yamaha RX650.
+I started with a simple function to connect to the Yamaha RX650 but have made the best progress on the Pentair pool controlling features.

 Current package requirements:
     npm install express